-At the close to the 112th Congress, 41 Senators and 236 Representatives had joined in cosponsorship of the ABLE Act.
-The support was very broad and bipartisan.
-With such broad support, the lead sponsors expect to work to move the bills again in the 113th Congress.
+As of January 9, 2014, 61 Senators and 323 Representatives had joined their lead sponsors in co-sponsorship of the ABLE Act.
+The support is very broad and bipartisan.
+With such broad support, the lead sponsors expect to move the bills to enactment in the 113th Congress.